Condorello/HASS_pws_scraper/README.md

 HomeAssistant scraper for weather station based on ObserverIP box (es.
 FineOffset, Ambient Weather, Aercus etc).

 This is a very slightly modified version of the Multiscrape custom_component from @danieldotnl.
+I've just parsed the retrive datas as pure text in BeautifoulSoup and extract the sensor value inside the script instead from value_template param.
 You can find he's works here: https://github.com/danieldotnl/hass-multiscrape

 I edited the name of the plugin, so you can have both running on the same Hass instance.